susiteemu/startpoint/README.md

 ```
 ❯ startpoint --help
-Startpoint is a tui app with which you can manage and run HTTP requests from your terminal.
+Startpoint is a TUI app with which you can manage and run HTTP requests from your terminal.
 It offers a way for flexible chaining and scripting requests as well as defining them in a simple format.

 Usage:
   startpoint [flags]